 This letter and the Schedule(s) will form a legally enforceable agreement in relation to your engagement with the Commonwealth as an Industry Representative once it has been executed by the Commonwealth.
 You must comply with the requirements, terms and conditions set out in the Schedule (including the Code of Conduct).

-Please email a scanned copy of the signed Letter of Agreement (including the Schedule) to:
+Please email a scanned copy of the signed Letter of Agreement (including the Schedule and Deed of Confidentiality) to: